madcvvs/dirbuster/README.md

 # dirbuster
 A simple ruby script that searches a website for hidden files with common filenames.
+Inspired by the Java program "DirBuster".